 - Clear your pool of unnecessary surroundings.
 If your pool is surrounded by plants that shed an excessive amount of leaves, debris, or berries, consider moving them or trimming branches wherever possible.

-Preventing Metal Pool Stains
+How to Prevent Metal Pool Stains

-While preventing metal pool stains requires more attention and a few additional provisions in comparison to preventing organic stains, following these guidelines will help keep metals from developing unsightly marks on your pool’s floors, walls, and surfaces.
+While preventing metal pool stains requires more attention and a few additional provisions in comparison to preventing organic stains, following these guidelines will help keep metals from developing marks on your pool’s floors, walls, and surfaces.

 - Test your pool water for metals.
 Using the at-home test kits to ensure that you don’t have an excess level of metals in your pool water is an effective way to prevent staining.